Alistair Brown (footballer, born 1951): West Bromwich Albion

 West Brom suffered relegation out of the First Division under Don Howe in 1972–73, finishing four points short of safety.
-They finished five places and five points off the promotion places in 1973–74, before finishing three places and eight points short of promotion in 1974–75.
-Johnny Giles was then appointed as manager at The Hawthorns in July 1975, and Brown finished as the club's top scorer in 1975–76 with ten goals, as Albion secured the third and final promotion place by a one-point margin.
+They finished five places and five points off the promotion places in 1973–74 before finishing three places and eight points short of promotion in 1974–75.
+Johnny Giles was then appointed as manager at The Hawthorns in July 1975.
+Brown finished as the club's top scorer in 1975–76 with ten goals, as Albion secured the third and final promotion place by a one-point margin.
 They then finished seventh in 1976–77.
 Despite a managerial merry-go-round that saw Ronnie Allen replaced by John Wile and then Ron Atkinson, Albion managed to secure European football with a sixth-place finish in 1977–78.
 Brown scored 18 goals in 41 appearances in 1978–79, playing up front with Laurie Cunningham and Cyrille Regis, as the "Baggies" posted a third-place finish, some nine points behind champions Liverpool.
 They dropped to 10th in 1979–80, before shooting back up fourth in 1980–81, eight points behind champions Aston Villa.
 Brown played for Portland Timbers on loan in 1981, scoring nine goals and bagging six assists in 24 NASL appearances for Vic Crowe's side.
-However Atkinson left West Brom in 1981, along with Bryan Robson and Remi Moses, and Ronnie Allen could only take the club to two points above the drop zone in 1981–82.
+However, Atkinson left West Brom in 1981, along with Bryan Robson and Remi Moses, and Ronnie Allen could only take the club to two points above the drop zone in 1981–82.
 New boss Ron Wylie took the club back up to 11th in 1982–83, the last of Brown's ten seasons at the club.
-He made a total of 279 league appearances for the "Baggies", scoring 72 goals.
+He made 279 league appearances for the "Baggies", scoring 72 goals.

 Later career

 Brown joined Second Division Crystal Palace in March 1983.
 In August 1983, he moved on to Alan Buckley's Walsall in the Third Division.
 He finished as the club's top scorer in 1983–84 with 15 goals, his only season at Fellows Park.
 In July 1984 he joined Port Vale, then in the Fourth Division under John Rudge's stewardship, making his debut in a 1–0 defeat to Mansfield Town at Vale Park on 25 August 1984.
 With 21 goals in 49 games in the 1984–85 season he became the club's top scorer, forming a deadly forward pairing with Robbie Earle.
-However the next season he struggled with injuries and retired from the game in May 1986, at the age of 35.
+However, the next season he struggled with injuries and retired from the game in May 1986, at the age of 35.
 His six goals in 33 games did though help the secure the "Valiants" the fourth automatic promotion place.
 Despite smoking cigarettes during the half-time break, his experience on the field helped to improve the goal-scoring skills of Robbie Earle and Andy Jones.